 Michelangelo was already eighty-six years old at the time, and this would be his last architectural project.
 He opted for a floor plan in the shape of a Greek cross, with a nave and transept of equal length.
 He incorporated the church building into the former frigidarium, leaving the Roman structure more or less intact.
 By the time of Michelangelo’s death in 1564 the church was still unfinished, but his plans were implemented by one of his pupils, Giacomo del Duca, who happened to be a nephew of Antonio Lo Duca.

 In the eighteenth century, Michelangelo’s design was modified by Luigi Vanvitelli, who moved the main altar and changed the orientation so that the original transept is now the nave.
-The Napolitan architect also added decorative elements such as plasterwork and he added eight more columns identical in appearance to the original Roman ones.
+The Neapolitan architect also added decorative elements such as plasterwork, and he added eight more columns identical in appearance to the original Roman ones.
 In addition, Vanvitelli also built a new front facade.

 Vanvitelli’s facade was removed in 1911 so that the entrance facing Piazza della Repubblica looks again unadorned as was intended by Michelangelo.
 The current front facade is actually an exedra that was part of the caldarium.
 The bronze doors are modern and were created by Igor Mitoraj, a Polish sculptor.